-The Pilot Program at the Washington National Primate Research Center provides the specialized research facilities, expertise and limited support to investigators.
+The Pilot Program at the Washington National Primate Research Center (WaNPRC) provides the specialized research facilities, expertise and limited support to investigators.

 In most cases, pilot projects are focused on unique or emerging research opportunities, requiring preliminary studies to generate scientific data that will lead to future expanded grant applications for independent funding.